saaqebs/Chess/README.md

 ## Design

-The design is based off Vectors, Boards, and Player modules.
+The design is based off ```Vectors```, ```Boards```, and ```Player``` modules.
 These modules are built upon one another, creating a complex layering of code to efficiently create the system.
 The game is entirely made in OCaml, but does not use the GUI library; instead we print to the terminal window (we were not allowed as prescribed by the professor).

 ## Running